Book Series Studia Traditionis Theologiae, vol. 67

 Liber exceptionum 2.3.2, 9, 11

-Comparison of the Meanings of the Ark in the Allegoriae and Liber exceptionum 2.3.9.
+Comparison of the Meanings of the Ark in the Allegories and Liber exceptionum 2.3.9.

-Sermones centum 81 On the Feast of St. Gregory, about the lampstand
+Sermones centum 81: On the Feast of St. Gregory

-Sermones centum 95: On the Table in the Book of Exodus in Praise of Sacred Scripture
+Sermones centum 95: On the Table of Proposition from the Book of Exodus in Praise of Sacred Scripture

 Conclusion